Horta, Barcelona

-Horta is a neighborhood in the Horta-Guinardó district of Barcelona, Catalonia (Spain).
+Horta (/ca/, /es/) is a neighborhood in the Horta-Guinardó district of Barcelona, Catalonia (Spain).
 It is documented for the first time in 965, in which appears as the valley of Horta.
-Originally the neighborhood was the main town of the former municipality of Horta which was more or less as the current district limits of Horta-Guinardó.
+Originally the neighborhood was the main town of the former municipality of Horta which had very similar boundaries to the current Horta-Guinardó district.
+Horta is well known in Catalonia for its 1 January New Year celebrations as it is the only district in Spain where the first day of the year is celebrated with outdoor meals and drinks.